 Welcome to the Richmond Art Society’s website.
 We hold two major exhibitions each year and a substantial lecture programme on artists and art history.
 We welcome new members to the Society.

-The membership is made up of both those for whom artistic creation is an end in itself, including professional and semi-professional artists, and those who enjoy our highly-regarded art history lectures.
-Click here for a brief history of the Society.
+The membership is made up of those for whom artistic creation is an end in itself, including professional and semi-professional artists, and those who enjoy our highly-regarded art history lectures.